spectrocloud/librarium/docs/docs-content/glossary-all.md

 This page gives a quick reference to various object types and concepts within the Palette platform.

+## Agent

+The Palette Agent bridges the information transfer between Palette SaaS and Palette management plane.
+The agent collects information such as metrics, workloads, and heartbeats and constantly updates to the management plane.
+In addition to this, the agent is responsible for initiating and controlling Backup, OS-Patch, and Compliance Scan on the active cluster.

 ## App Mode

 A mode optimized for a simpler and streamlined developer experience that allows you to focus on the building,